rheslip/M8-Headless/README.md

 these are my notes on how to build the image - this is NOT a shell script, its just my way of taking notes:

--download the Raspberry Pi 32 bit Bullseye (ARMv7) image from https://dietpi.com/downloads/images/
+download the Raspberry Pi 32 bit Bullseye (ARMv7) image from https://dietpi.com/downloads/images/

--image with Raspberry Pi imager and set the SSH option on
+image with Raspberry Pi imager and set the SSH option on

-- login via SSH: root dietpi (default user/password for this image. don't need sudo because you are root)
+login via SSH: root dietpi (default user/password for this image. don't need sudo because you are root)

 when you login via ssh, it runs an update script and then runs the config tool dietpi-launcher